LukeGrahamLandry/franca/devlog.md

   now it doesn't do anything at all (not even the error message for unaligned global). ahhh, same applies to stack_top being 16 aligned, its fragile when you add new instructions, so align it in emit_entry and now it works. no more linker script.
+- emit_entry don't assume registers are zeroed
+- very beginnings of handing out pages in a structured way
+- discovered you're not allowed unaligned access at all while the mmu is disabled. so with flat_link, its not just the special hardware statics that need larger alignment to be careful of, its any statics at all that contain anything bigger than a u8.
+- somehow i don't understand where the stack frame ends and trying to do more syscalls clobbers a return address. i can make it work by just skipping some but i don't trust that im not just getting lucky.

 ## (Nov 1) os